slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-7/packetizer_raw_output.md

 Provide a clear, normative list or specific criteria for which commands are considered to require UTF‑8 support, or specify that the gating decision is made on a per-invocation basis.

+**Severity:** Low
+  *Basis:* Although the ambiguity may lead to some interoperability differences, compliant clients are expected to issue ENABLE UTF8=ACCEPT immediately, minimizing practical impact.

+**Confidence:** High

 ---

 ## Report 4: 9755-7-4